weaviate/weaviate-diagnostics/README.md

 against any common misconfigurations.

-The diagnostics are collected by making a series of requests to a Weaviate instance and then generating single file html report.
+The diagnostics are collected by making a series of requests to a Weaviate instance and then generating a self-contained html report.

 Diagnostics are collected for: